 Cecil G. Miskel, Timothy M. Matheney, C. Philip Kearney, University of Michigan

 Responding to calls from the president of the United Sates and the Business Roundtable, business leaders have become increasingly involved in setting the education reform agenda.
 Using five interest group theories and longitudinal data; the authors examined the formation, agenda setting, and maintenance of an organization of business leaders.
-Moderate support was found for each of the theories.
-Analyses further revealed that policy interests and to a lesser degree, functional interests were important to the formation and activity of the interest groups.

 An Application of Herd